ziyanh442/learn-design-pattern-with-go/readme.md

 ### Abstract Factory Pattern

-Abstract factory is a creational design pattern that is very similar to factory method, it almost in every way is like factory method pattern except a single factory creates multiple products whether they are of the same type or not.
+Abstract factory is a creational design pattern that is very similar to factory method, it almost in every way is like factory method pattern except a single factory creates multiple products that is closely related (whether they are of the same type or not).

 ### References